PyAbel/PyAbel/README.rst

 Example of use
 --------------

-Numerous examples are located in the `examples directory <https://github.com/PyAbel/PyAbel/tree/master/examples>`_, as well as at https://pyabel.readthedocs.org.

 Using PyAbel can be simple.
 The following Python code imports the PyAbel package, generates a sample image, performs a forward transform using the Hansen–Law method, and then a reverse transform using the Three Point method:

 .. code-block:: python